 Establish a process for maintaining NAP consistency

-To prevent future inconsistencies, establish a process for maintaining accurate and consistent NAP information.
+Establish a process for maintaining accurate and consistent NAP information to prevent future inconsistencies.
 This may involve regularly auditing and updating your citations or assigning a team member to oversee citation management.

 Keep track of all citation sources